CPG Legal – Attorneys at law.

 The municipal property tax in Costa Rica was created by law number 7509.
-This property tax law establishes this tribute in favor of the local governments or municipalities.
+This law establishes this tribute in favor of the local governments or municipalities.
 Hence, this kind of taxation is paid not to the Central Government of Costa Rica but to the local municipalities.
-Most municipalities in Costa Rica have a website where you can research the due amounts.
-Before buying a property in Costa Rica, it´s necessary to establish the amounts owing in property taxes.
-A municipal certification that all taxes are up to date is always a good idea.
+Most municipalities in Costa Rica have a website where you can obtain information on how much is owed.
+You can even pay the municipal taxes online, through a credit or debit card.

 Luxury Property Tax characteristics: